kurtlewis/subredditDistance/README.md

-This project is incomplete, and may never be completed.
+This project isn't complete - it may never be completed.

 Incomplete list of features I'd like to add:
-* writing queue to disk so that if power is lost it can be recovered
 * better support for handling praw errors
 * logging to a file so that file can be viewed in a web browser
+  * This can be accomplished by running the file and piping output to tee - `python3 -u bin/subBFS.py [tableName] [subreddit] [postsPerSub] 2>&1 | tee outfile.txt`. `-u` unbuffers python output so it is immediate.

+# Subreddit relations
+For calculating how often reddit pages are linked between each other

 # To run
 Write your own script using the package, or run a script in bin/ by installing